librasteve/Air/docs/Air/Component.md

     has Bool $.checked is rw = False;
     has Str  $.text;

-    method toggle is routable {
+    method toggle is controller {
         $!checked = !$!checked;
         respond self;
     }